0xdavidordonez/Project_3/README.md

 The main folder is the **NFT_APP** folder.

-Note that unless you're looking at the **Draft**..
+Note that unless you're looking at the **Draft** ..
-..the only thing that needs to be changed is the api keys with Pinata & OpenAI including the rpc in order to get the page working.
+..the only thing that needs to be changed is the api keys with Pinata & OpenAI including the rpc to get **Ganache** working properly.

 **As of May 13th, 2024:**